- a guide to

 - Diagnosis is usually through a process of elimination of other conditions, the pattern of the arthritis, family history of psoriasis and expert opinion of overall symptoms.

-- In most people (80%) the arthritis develops after the appearance of psoriasis.
+- In about 4 out of 5 (80%) people the arthritis develops after the appearance of psoriasis.

 - Some people may develop a condition of the eye (uveitis) which may cause redness and inflammation.
 If you are concerned about this, seek medical advice.